gdohmeier/synthetics/readme.md

 # TL;DR
 My end goal is to script this whole setup for deployment/setup via ansible, docker, vagrant in order that the whole mess can just be generated for you,  but that is a work in progress.
-For now you need to.
+For now you need to do it manually.
-    - Prerequisties: java, maven, git
-    - Develop
-    - Test
+- First piece of work (migration of check_selenium to maven/travis) is done.
-    - Deploy
+- Next steps:
+  + add utility classes (synthetics_util) and tests
+  + add example app monitoring checks (synthetic_tests) and tests
+  + add build , test and deploy automation.

 # Intro
 Create a selenium synthetic monitoring framework using open source tools.
 We will be using a number of open source tools for the dev and test environments and provide guidance for building and deploying to a prod environment.
 I will list all the tools that are used and the versions that are used for this project.